JohnathanFL/365-Mobile/README.md

     - Clicked: Passes the ListName
 - Detail screen (View individual items)
   - All the stuff we stored about the item

+### Things learned
+- SharedPreferences may choose to not save your changes to a variable if you don't clear before put